-Total comprehensive income (loss) includes net income or loss, foreign currency translation adjustments, and reclassification of foreign currency adjustments, net of any related deferred taxes.
+Total comprehensive income (loss) includes net income or loss and foreign currency translation adjustments, net of any related deferred taxes.
 Certain of the Company's foreign subsidiaries use their respective local currency as their functional currency.
 In accordance with the Foreign Currency Matters Topic of the FASB ASC, assets and liabilities of these operations are translated at the exchange rates in effect on the balance sheet date.
 Income statement items are translated at the average exchange rates for the period.
-The cumulative impact of currency fluctuations related to the balance sheet translation is included in accumulated other comprehensive loss in the accompanying consolidated balance sheets and was approximately \$1.2 million and \$1.1 million at December 31, 2015 and 2014, respectively.
+The cumulative impact of currency fluctuations related to the balance sheet translation is included in accumulated other comprehensive loss in the accompanying consolidated balance sheets and was approximately \$1.2 million at both December 31, 2016 and 2015.